-The first time I wanted to acquire more professional knowledge about Computer Science was a years ago when I encountered my favorite animation, which showed me how splendid a game could be in future with those advanced computer technologies that the background stories of missions are randomly and automatically created by system and NPCs have independent thinking ability.
+The first time I wanted to dig deep into the world of Computer Science was a year ago when I encountered my favorite animation, which showed me how splendid a game could be in the future with advanced computer technologies that the background stories are automatically generated by system and AIs have independent thinking abilities.
 Delving deeper into it, computer science became more and more charming, particularly those spectacular artificial intelligence and virtual reality, etc, which offer the possibility to break the limit of material world and allow players to enjoy immersive game environment.
-Since then, I have got a strong desire for being one of game industry staff who establish and support surreal worlds in games, so it is my future goal to engage game-related occupation and I prone to be a game developer.
+As I learnt more, CS became more charming to me and since then, I have got a strong desire for being one of game and AI industry staffs who establish and support surreal worlds in games.

-Last year, I attended a summer school in University of Oxford and it was the first time I have had computer science course.
-Surprisingly, I found myself having great interest in programming.
+Last year, I attended a summer school at University of Oxford and it was the first time I attended a CS course.
+Surprisingly, I was greatly interested in programming.
 It was like communicating with a friend and the computer could give me many expected responses, which was even more comfortable than interacting with a person.
-We had several tasks from professors, involving writing a group of web pages and a program of encryption and corresponding decryption.
-Mainly it trained my ability of self-learning and constructed my confidence that I was capable to learn it well, as I had no basis of computer science before while professors only taught us some basics like selection statements and loops and then recommended us a website named w3school where we could learn and imitate the codes other users shared.
-Only when we could not understand the contents would we consult with tutors.
+We had several tasks, involving designing websites and implementing a program of encryption and decryption.
+While the tutor only taught us fundamental programming skills like selection statements and loops and I had not learnt programming before, we had to learn coding from some online materials recommended by the tutor, from which I developed a strong self-learning ability from the course.

 In order to accomplish the encryption program, I searched online for functions I probably needed and came up with several plans.
-At first I was considering of writing a dictionary however it was impossible to input characters of all of languages in the world.
-Therefore I did more researches and finally knew that almost all characters are encoded specifically with Unicode so I decided to vary the Unicode of the strings should be encrypted with mathematical functions.
+At first, I was considering of writing a dictionary however it was impossible to cover all characters of all languages in the world.
+As I researched more and I finally knew that all characters are uniquely encoded as numbers using Unicode.
+Hence, I decided to transform strings into numbers, so that it can be encrypted with mathematical functions.
 Meanwhile, for the characters of different positions in a string, I used distinct functions to increase the complexity of my cipher.
 For example, the letters on positions whose indexes can be divided exactly would use y=x^2 while those have factor 7 would choose another.
 Similarly, the decryption processes used corresponding inverse functions.
 This project expanded my knowledge of encryption quite a few, and I did realize that cryptography is indispensable and ubiquitous, it is widely used for encryption of application or website accounts, etc; the data of a game also require protection to prevent leakage of information.